Skip to main content

 Frequently Asked Questions

-Clark, Arkansas has the best air quality in Arkansas with a 5-year average AQI of 33 and a grade of B.
+Clark, Arkansas has the best air quality in Arkansas with a 5-year average AQI of 33 and a Grade B (69/100).
+Its dominant pollutant is Ground-Level Ozone and the long-run trend is stable.

-Arkansas has 11 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Arkansas has 11 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.